vortune/actual-number-backpropagation/A_Step_by_Step_Backpropagation_Example.md

 You can play around with a Python script that I wrote that implements the backpropagation algorithm in [this Github repo](https://github.com/mattm/simple-neural-network).

+## Backpropagation Visualization

+For an interactive visualization showing a neural network as it learns, check out my [Neural Network visualization](http://www.emergentmind.com/neural-network).

+## Additional Resources

+If you find this tutorial useful and want to continue learning about neural networks and their applications, I highly recommend checking out Adrian Rosebrock’s excellent tutorial on [Getting Started with Deep Learning and Python](http://www.pyimagesearch.com/2014/09/22/getting-started-deep-learning-python).

 ## Overview

 For this tutorial, we’re going to use a neural network with two inputs, two hidden neurons, two output neurons.
 Additionally, the hidden and output neurons will include a bias.